 On any given day, nine people are killed and another 1,000 people are injured in accidents involving a distracted driver.
-Although texting and driving is one of the most dangerous of distractions, there are several other distractions that drivers face each time they are behind the wheel.
+Distracted driving is a dangerous behavior that diverts attention away from the primary task of driving.
+It encompasses various activities such as texting, talking on the phone, eating, adjusting the radio, or any other action that takes focus away from the road.
+Beyond texting and driving, there are numerous distractions that drivers face each time they are behind the wheel.

 In an effort to combat the prevalence of distracted driving, the National Safety Council (NSC) promotes Distracted Driving Awareness Month every April.
-While the organization has postponed this campaign due to the outbreak of COVID-19, there are still plenty of ways you can help prevent distracted driving as a whole and keep our roads safe.
+While the organization has postponed this campaign due to the outbreak of COVID-19, there are still plenty of ways to prevent distracted driving as a whole and keep our roads safe.

 Stay Informed